Fantom-Factory/afFancordion/readme.md

 ## Overview

+Inspired by [Concordion](http://concordion.org/), `Fancordion` is a tool for creating automated acceptance tests.

 `Fancordion` transforms your boring unit tests into beautiful specification documents!
 It is similar to [Cucumber](http://cukes.info/) but focuses on readability and presentation.

 `Fancordion` embeds test results directly into your test documentation, giving it real *meaning*.